-Luke wrote his gospel so that his readers would be certain about the events he described, and the historical fact of the virgin birth is no exception.
-In this study from Luke 2:6-7, Alistair Begg explains that the miraculous conception of the Lord Jesus is fundamental to the Christian faith.
-It is appropriate that God would enter His world in a supernatural way, and it is essential that the Redeemer would be born of a woman, yet perfect in holiness.
+Luke wrote his Gospel so that his readers would be certain about the events he described—and the historical fact of the virgin birth is no exception.
+In this sermon from Luke 2:6-7, Alistair Begg explains that the miraculous conception of the Lord Jesus is fundamental to the Christian faith.
+It is appropriate that God would enter His world in a supernatural way, just as it is essential that the Redeemer would be born of a woman yet perfect in holiness.